-If the grievance remains unsettled at step one, the Union may advance the written grievance to the Director of Department that the member works for within ten (10) business days of the response in step one or when such response was due.
-The Department Director or his/her designee shall schedule a conference within five (5) business days of receipt of the grievance to attempt to adjust the matter.
-The Department Director, or designee, shall submit a written response within ten (10) business days of the grievance appeal, unless otherwise agreed to by the parties.
+If the grievance remains unsettled at step one, the Union may advance the written grievance to the Director of Transportation/ within ten (10) business days of the response in step one or when such response was due.
+The Director of Transportation/ or his/her designee shall schedule a conference within five (5) business days of receipt of the grievance to attempt to adjust the matter.
+The Director of Transportation/ or designee shall submit a written response within ten (10) business days of the grievance appeal, unless otherwise agreed to by the parties.